Measurement of high-mass $t\bar{t}\ell^{+}\ell^{-}$ production and lepton flavour universality-inspired effective field theory interpretations at $\sqrt{s}=13$ TeV with the ATLAS detector: Analysis strategy

 Background contamination in the signal regions (SRs) is due to contributions from several SM processes which can feature the same final state particles as the signal process.
 These are broadly split into two categories based on the source of the reconstructed leptons: backgrounds where the three final state leptons are prompt (discussed in Section~\ref{sec:PromptBackgrounds}), and those where at least one of the leptons is labelled as \emph{fake} as it originates from a non-prompt source (described in Section~\ref{sec:NonPromptBackgrounds}).

 Dedicated control regions (CRs) enriched in the dominant backgrounds are defined to constrain these backgrounds from data.
 There are in total thirteen of these CRs.
-The binned yields (templates) of some simulated processes, namely on-shell \ttZ and the \ttW, $VV$, F-e-HF, F-m-HF, F-e-LF, F-e-IntConv, F-e-ExtConv backgrounds are adjusted via normalisation factors that are determined by performing a likelihood fit to data across these dedicated CRs simultaneously with the signal regions.
 In eight of them only the overall normalisation enters into the fit: three that target the normalisation of the events with a fake electron from photon conversions (F-e-IntConv, F-e-ExtConv); two to constrain events with non-prompt fake electrons and muons originating from heavy-flavour hadrons (F-e-HF, F-m-HF); and three targeting on-shell \ttZ and diboson (VV) production.
 There are five further CRs which are binned in a dedicated observable: one to constrain electrons from light-flavour hadrons (F-e-LF); and four primarily sensitive to \ttW, \ttH and electrons with misidentified charge (charge-flip) in addition to the previous backgrounds.
 The charge-flip background is estimated by using a data-driven approach in the 2LSS CRs and all other backgrounds are estimated purely from simulation.
 An overview of the signal and CRs is provided schematically in Figure~\ref{fig:RegionDefs:Schematic} and comparisons to data are provided in Figure~\ref{fig:RegionDefs:Summary_post} (c).

+The binned yields (templates) of some simulated processes, namely on-shell \ttZ and the \ttW, $VV$, F-e-HF, F-m-HF, F-e-LF, F-e-IntConv, F-e-ExtConv backgrounds are adjusted via normalisation factors that are determined by performing a likelihood fit to data across these dedicated CRs simultaneously with the signal regions.